KiranACD/pythontutorials/ContextManagers/README.md

 perform_work(f)
 f.close()
 ```
 If there is an exception before we close the file, the file remains open.
-We need to manage the context that perform_work(f) needs without causing dsruption.
+We need to manage the context that perform_work(f) needs without causing disruption.

 We can write it like this
 ```